jarovo/howto-be-a-man-with-love/The-HowTwo.md

   * Is she a good match?
 You did look on yourself did you?
 So think about it.

 ## Do you have something to offer?
- * Again, are you in good mood?
-If not practice with sister, mamas, grandmamas, aunts, other random people.
-Don't worry, you can do it.
+ * Are you in good mood?
  * Start a conversation with her.
-It is hard to start a converation when you are not used to that.
-Practice with your friends, old ladies, mamas, sisters.
+It can be hard to start a converation when you are not used to that.
+Practice with sister, mamas, grandmamas, aunts, other random people.
+Don't worry...
 You can do it!
+Just pay atention to what the other person says and react on that.
+Try whether you can say "Yes, and ..." see where it leads you.
  * Start doing something for the others so you have something to talk about.
  * Start dancing.
 It will help you with many things written in here.
  * Start or be part of some active healthy community.
 Again something that will help.